blitz/x86.lol/_posts/2024-07-07-confidential-complexity.md

 often been the first public implementation of many virtualization features and thus can't enjoy the benefit of hindsight.
-It also has many users, so rectifying any unfortunate API design or implementation choice is extremely hard because someone's problem is another person's feature.
+It also has many users, so rectifying any unfortunate API design or implementation choice is tough because someone's problem is another person's feature.

 Given the complexities, our open-source virtualization stack would